Joint news release CDC/GAVI/UNICEF/WHO

 Measles elimination is defined as the absence of endemic measles virus transmission in a region or other defined geographical area for ≥12 months, in the presence of a well-performing surveillance system.

-Launched in 2001, the Measles & Rubella Initiative (M&RI) is led by the American Red Cross, the United Nations Foundation, the U.S. Centers for Disease Control and Prevention, UNICEF and the World Health Organization.
-M&RI is committed to ensuring that no child dies from measles or is born with congenital rubella syndrome, reducing measles deaths by 95% by 2015, and achieving measles and rubella elimination in at least five WHO regions by 2020.
+Launched in 2001, the Measles & Rubella Partnership (M&RP) is led by the American Red Cross, the United Nations Foundation, the U.S. Centers for Disease Control and Prevention, UNICEF and the World Health Organization.
+M&RP is committed to ensuring that no child dies from measles or is born with congenital rubella syndrome, reducing measles deaths by 95% by 2015, and achieving measles and rubella elimination in at least five WHO regions by 2020.
 The WHO Region of the Americas has sustained measles elimination since 2002, and the European and Western Pacific Regions have made significant elimination progress.
 All six WHO Regions have established measles elimination goals.

 The latest data is published in this week’s WHO’s Weekly Epidemiological Report and in CDC’s Morbidity and Mortality Weekly Report.